Butterfinger Overload Brownies are the very best quick and easy chocolate peanut butter dessert that's better than anything you've ever tasted.

 - In a medium sauce pot over medium heat, melt butter.
 Continue to cook while it foams and stir constantly until it browns and you see some brown specks at the bottom and it starts to smell a bit toasted (i.e. heaven).
 Remove from heat.
 Once butter cools a bit, add sugar and vanilla extract.
 Next, beat in the eggs one at a time with a spoon.
 Gradually add the flour mixture, and stir the batter until it's evenly moistened.

-- Add your Butterfinger pieces to the batter and stir to combine.
+- Add your Butterfinger pieces and peanut butter cups to the batter and stir to combine.

 - Spread the batter into the bottom of the prepared baking pan.